-1.4 There are 2 levels of claim for Extenuating Circumstances, namely Request for Extension to Submission Deadline and University-level Extenuating Circumstances claim:
+1.4 There are two levels of claim for Extenuating Circumstances, namely request for extension to submission deadline and University-level Extenuating Circumstances claim.

 2. Fit to Sit/Submit Assessment

 2.1 The University recognises that there are occasions when students are too ill or otherwise affected by extenuating circumstances to take an assessment.
-Application of the EC policy will be dependent on the provision of appropriate documentation, and will not normally be applied to students retrospectively.
+Application of the Extenuating Circumstances policy will be dependent on the provision of appropriate documentation, and will not normally be applied to students retrospectively.

 2.2 The University will not ordinarily accept claims of extenuating circumstances relating to an examination or other assessment event such as a presentation if the student was in attendance at the assessment event unless they are taken ill during the event.
 In such cases, a claim must still be made by the student and corroboration will be provided by the examination invigilator or the academic member(s) responsible for the assessment event.

 2.3 The University will not* ordinarily accept claims of extenuating circumstances once an assignment has been submitted by the agreed deadline (or agreed extended deadline).
 In these cases, the University assumes that the student has judged themselves fit to undertake the assessment and so no concurrent or subsequent claim for extenuating circumstances relating to the assessment will be accepted.
 This also applies to partial submission of coursework – so an Extenuating Circumstances claim cannot be made for a piece of unfinished work submitted before the deadline.